 While an attempt cannot lie to an offense that does not carry the element of specific intent and the statutory definition of sexual intercourse does not formally include an intent element, the act of sexual intercourse is necessarily an intentional act.
 As such, the crime of attempted sexual assault of a child by means of sexual intercourse is a crime.
 State v.
 Brienzo, 2003 WI App 203, 267 Wis.
-2d 349, 671 N.W.2d 700, 01-136
+2d 349, 671 N.W.2d 700, 01-1362.

 Like the child enticement statute in Robins, the child sexual assault statute regulates conduct, not speech.
 An attempt to have sexual contact or sexual intercourse with a child initiated or carried out in part by means of language does not make an attempted child sexual assault charge susceptible of 1st amendment scrutiny.
 State v.
 Brienzo, 2003 WI App 203, 267 Wis.
 2d 349, 671 N.W.2d 700.
+This section requires only that the defendant cause the child to go into any vehicle,

 This section requires only that the defendant cause the child to go into any vehicle, building, room, or secluded place with the intent to engage in illicit conduct, but not that the child necessarily be first separated from the public.
 State v.
-Provo, 2004 WI App 97, \\\\ Wis.
-2d \\\\, 651 N.W.2d 272, 03-1710
+Provo, 2004 WI App 97, 272 Wis.
+2d 837, 681 N.W.2d 272, 03-1710.

 948.075 Use of a computer to facilitate a child sex crime.
-(1) Whoever uses a computerized communication system to communicate with an individual who the actor believes or has reason to believe has not attained the age of 16 years with intent to have sexual contact or sexual intercourse with the individual in violation of s.
-948.02 (1) or (2) is guilty of a Class D felonv
+(1r) Whoever uses a computerized communication system to communicate with an individual who the actor believes or has reason to believe has not attained the age of 16 years with intent to have sexual contact or sexual intercourse with the individual in violation of s.
+948.02 (1) or (2) is guilty of a Class C felony.